Climate emergency statement

 The strategy sets out how we will work in partnership to respond to the UK climate emergency, reduce fuel poverty and eliminate poor air quality, whilst supporting clean, sustainable economic recovery across the county.

-We have also published our climate change risk and impact assessment for Kent.
-It describes the changes Kent might face as our climate changes, and the potential risks to Kent’s society, economy and environment.
+We have also published our climate change risk and impact assessment for Kent, this describes the changes Kent might face as our climate changes, and the potential risks to Kent’s society, economy and environment.

 Read more about our climate change adaptation projects.

-We continue to work on our existing climate and environmental plans which include:
+We continue to work on our existing climate and environmental plans, strategies and framework which include: